Skip to main content

 • Plastic trim removal tool

-• Small flashlight (helpful)
+• Small flashlight (helpful but not required)

 Step 1: Prepare the Work Area

-1. Turn off the climate control system
+1. Turn off the climate control system via the touchscreen

-2. Open the front passenger door
+2. Open the front passenger door fully

-3. Move the front passenger seat fully rearward
+3. Move the front passenger seat fully rearward (use the seat controls on the touchscreen)

-4. Remove the floor mat
+4. Remove the floor mat and set it aside

 Step 2: Remove the Footwell Cover

-3. Disconnect the two electrical connectors (footwell light and speaker)
+3. Disconnect the two electrical connectors (footwell light and speaker) by pressing the release tabs

-4. Set the cover aside
+4. Set the cover aside on a clean surface

 Step 3: Access the Filter Housing

-2. Locate the cabin filter cover on the HVAC module
+2. Locate the cabin filter cover on the HVAC module β€” it's a rectangular panel with one visible screw

 Step 4: Remove the Old Filters

-2. Fold the upper filter's pull tabs outward
+2. Fold the upper filter's pull tabs outward to compress the filter

-3. Pull the upper filter out first
+3. Pull the upper filter out first β€” it slides toward you

 4. Then pull the lower filter upward and out

-Note: The filters may be dirty—have a bag ready.
-If you see debris in the housing, vacuum it out before installing new filters.
-Avoid touching nearby electrical connectors.
+Note: The old filters will be dirty β€” sometimes shockingly so.
+Have a plastic bag ready.
+If you see debris, leaves, or insects in the housing, use compressed air or a vacuum to clean it out before installing new filters.
+Avoid touching nearby electrical connectors with wet hands.

 Step 5: Install the New Filters

-1. Check the airflow direction arrows on the new filters
+1. Check the airflow direction arrows printed on the new filters β€” this is critical

-2. Insert filters with arrows pointing toward the rear of the vehicle
+2. Insert filters with arrows pointing toward the rear of the vehicle (toward the passenger seat)

-4. Fold the filter tabs inward
+4. Then install the upper filter on top, folding the tabs inward once seated

 Step 6: Reset the Filter Maintenance Reminder